Sylvorus/drpierre/README.md

 OR

-Click [here](https://sylvorus.github.io/drpierre/) and drag to your bookmarks bar to install the Bookmarklet
+Click [here](https://sylvorus.github.io/drpierre/) to install the Bookmarklet